Floating logs in Arashiyama, Kyoto. In the back, the famed Togetsukyo bridge can be seen.

 Because the river connected to the Yodogawa, it afforded unlimited opportunities for fast transportation to Osaka long before highways and railroads existed.
 Even construction materials for the massive Osaka Castle and several temples were transported down this river.
 It became Kyoto’s main artery of commerce after its narrow gorges were excavated around 1606 under the direction of the prominent Kyoto merchant Suminokura Ryoi (角倉了以, 1554-1614).

 The logs were floated further down the river and were then driven on carts from Marutamachi (literally “log town”) to Nijo where they were cut into lumber (see Kyoto 1890s • Kamogawa).

 Since 1895 (Meiji 28), the 2 hour trip down the river is a popular tourist attraction (Hozugawa Kudari).
 Nowadays, the boats transport some 300,000 tourists annually who are attracted by the captivating seasonal changes of the gorge.

-British Pathe has a charming narrated clip of of both the log rafts and the tourist boats on the Hozugawa (terribly mispronounced because of the usage of outdated spelling) dating back to 1933.
+British Pathé has a clip of both the log rafts and the tourist boats on the Hozugawa dating back to 1932 (Showa 7):

 Duits, Kjeld ().
 Arashiyama 1890s: Floating Logs, OLD PHOTOS of JAPAN.
 Retrieved on May 26, 2022 (GMT) from https://www.oldphotosjapan.com/photos/242/floating-logs

 Old Photos of Japan aims to be your personal museum for Japan's visual heritage to increase our understanding of Japanese culture and society.